ratanahaerlavynah/dreamy/_drafts/82-she-was-the-refraction-the-world-could-never-refract.md

 but because stillness could not contain her.

 Even silence
-found itself prismatic in her presence — split into unspoken shades of longing, memory, and awe.
+found itself prismatic in her presence, split into unspoken shades of longing, memory, and awe.

-She did not walk —
+She did not walk,
 she undulated, like something between air and thought, never touching the ground, yet reshaping it.